 - Behavioral and/or dietary modifications

 Biofeedback, electric stimulation, or neuromodulation are newer treatment modalities that your urogynecologist may recommend.
 Safe and effective surgical procedures are also used by urogynecologists to treat incontinence and prolapse.
 Your urogynecologist will discuss all of the options that are available to treat your specific problem(s) before you make your treatment decision.

 Other disorders treated by urogynecologists include fistulas.
 A fistula is an abnormal connection between two organs.
 It can occur between the bladder and vagina, or between the rectum and vagina, for example.
 A fistula that develops between the bladder and vagina will result in continuous loss of urine through the vagina.
 A fistula that develops between the rectum and vagina will result in seepage of stool through the vagina.
 The primary cause of fistula in underdeveloped countries is obstetrical.
-In the United States obstetrical fistulas are rare, and common causes of fistulas are post-surgical (after hysterectomy, for example) or due to obstetrical tears.
+In the United States, obstetrical fistulas are rare.
+The most common causes of fistulas are post-surgical (i.e. after a hysterectomy) or due to obstetrical tears.